Official Government Website

 Electronic Scrap Recycling Advancement Prize

-This funding is a three-phase competition will award up to $4 million to competitors to substantially increase the production and use of critical materials recovered from electronic scrap—or e-scrap.
+This opportunity will award up to $4 million to competitors to substantially increase the production and use of critical materials recovered from electronic scrap—or e-scrap.
 E-scrap—which includes mobile phones, home appliances, medical or office equipment, an anything else powered by electricity—represents the fastest growing waste stream globally.
-Submission deadline for Full Applications: 9/4/2025.
+Full applications due 9/4/2024.

 This information is obtained from energy.gov.